roflcopterDorrie/govCMS-SaaS-vagrant/README.md

 This is a container that Department of Health is using to implement Acquia Site Factory site in local developing evironment.

+## Dependency

+wget is used for downloading backup from Amazon S3.
+This tool is designed for Mac and Linux environments.

 ## Usage

 1. ```git clone``` this repo from github